albirrkarim/react-speech-highlight-demo/TEST.md

 ## A. Unit Test

-Unit Test is making test case for each function. make sure individual function is working as expected.
+Unit Test is making test case for each function. make sure individual function or engines that use LLM is working as expected time over time after many development cycles.

 ### Function Test